-During 1980, Governor Richard W. Riley was informed of the severity and importance of South Carolina's aquatic plant problem by a number of State Agencies and the S.C.
-Aquatic Plant Management Society.
-In response to this information, Governor Riley issued Executive Order 80-38 on October 10, 1980 (later amended by Executive Order 82-40) which created the S.C.
-Aquatic Plant Management Council for the purpose of providing statewide coordination of aquatic plant management efforts in public waters.
-On May 29, 1990, Governor Carroll Campbell, Jr. approved legislation (Act 498) which established for the first time by law the South Carolina Aquatic Plant Management Program, South Carolina Aquatic Plant Management Council, and the South Carolina Aquatic Plant Management Trust Fund for the statewide management of nuisance aquatic plants in public waters (Appendix B).
+During 1980, Governor Richard W. Riley was informed of the severity and importance of SC's aquatic plant problem by several State Agencies and the SC Aquatic Plant Management Society.
+In response to this information, Governor Riley issued Executive Order 80-38 on October 10, 1980 (later amended by Executive Order 82-40) which created the SC Aquatic Plant Management Council for the purpose of providing statewide coordination of aquatic plant management efforts in public waters.
+On May 29, 1990, Governor Carroll Campbell, Jr. approved legislation (Act 498) which established for the first time by law the SC Aquatic Plant Management Program, the SC Aquatic Plant Management Council, and the SC Aquatic Plant Management Trust Fund for the statewide management of nuisance aquatic plants in public waters (Appendix B).

 The Water Resources Commission was originally designated as the state agency to administer the Aquatic Plant Management Program.
-Following restructuring of State government in 1994, the Program is now administered by the Land, Water, and Conservation Division of the S.C.
-Department of Natural Resources (Department).
+Following restructuring of State government in 1994, the Program is now administered by the Land, Water, and Conservation Division of the SC Department of Natural Resources (Department).
 The Department is responsible for developing an annual Aquatic Plant Management Plan which describes the procedures for problem site identification and analysis, selection of control methods, operation program development, and implementation of operational strategies.
 The Plan also identifies problem areas, prescribes management practices, and sets management priorities.